sunchayn/received/README.md

-# Recieved;
+# Received;

 Public bucket for receiving files.

 ## About

-**Recieved;** is a platform that enable people to reserve a storage space and create a public gateway to recieves files from their friends, co-worker or themselves.
+**Received;** is a platform that enable people to reserve a storage space and create a public gateway to recieves files from their friends, co-worker or themselves.

 the idea is to create one **easy to remember** URL and protect each folder with different password.
 Hence, the whoever got the link can use the same URL to share files to different folders each with it's unique password.